-- The Adult High School Student Organization (AHSSO) represents all officially registered Adult High School students and serves as a voice to COPSA in submitting student issues, problems and concerns for the Adult High School students. - The American Association of University Women (AAUW) Student Chapter, GCC advances the equity for women and girls through advocacy, education, philanthropy and/or research. - The Association of Junior Accountants fosters the growth of the accounting and finance communities in Guam Community College (GCC) and aids organizations associated with these communities. - The Collegiate DECA furthers the understanding and practice of the principles of marketing within the business community and generates revenue for scholarships for marketing students. - The Digital Arts Society (DAS) brings together students interested in the digital arts to assist in their growth and development, building their leadership skills through experiences in social, economic, educational and community activities relative to the field of visual communications. - The EcoWarriors raises awareness and educates the community on sustainability issues including recycling, energy management, and conservation of natural resources. - The Education Student Organization (ESO) serves to support students seeking a degree under the Education Department, including students studying Early Childhood Education, Education and Sign Language Interpreting. - The Hospitality and Tourism Society (HOST) promotes tourism on campus, the community at large and other areas outside of Guam. - The Japan Club promotes the language and culture of Japan through a variety of activities to educate and entertain the campus community. - The Math Club promotes interest, understanding, and knowledge of the mathematical world throughout the college and the local community. - The Medical Assistant Student Organization (MASO) enables medical assisting students to enhance and demonstrate the knowledge, skills, and professionalism required by employers and patients. - The Micronesian Student Association (MSA) provides support for newly enrolled students in their efforts to assimilate into the College and community environments. - The Phi Theta Kappa International Honor Society (Beta Beta Xi Chapter) promotes scholarship, the development of leadership and service, and the cultivation of fellowship. - The Practical Nursing Student Association (PNSA) provides support and leadership opportunities to undergraduate nursing students throughout the nursing program. - The Science Club promotes interest, understanding, and knowledge of the scientific world throughout the college and the local community. - The Social Justice Society (SJS) facilitates networking and career building activities in order to create a more cohesive and professional student community. - The Society of Management Industry Leaders for Excellence (SMILE) supports all students seeking a business degree, teaches members how to be socially aware, and provides service to the community. - The Sports and Recreation Club (SPARC) furthers a common interest in physical activities through competition, instruction, participation, or performance. - The Talent Club increases student morale and school pride by showcasing student talent in various performing arts.
+- The Administrative Professionals Society (APS) builds office knowledge and expertise by providing valuable learning opportunities in technology, communication, and professional skills to meet the needs of the individual and the community. - The Adult High School Student Organization (AHSSO) represents all officially registered Adult High School students and serves as a voice to COPSA in submitting student issues, problems and concerns for the Adult High School students. - The American Association of University Women (AAUW) Student Chapter, GCC advances the equity for women and girls through advocacy, education, philanthropy and/or research. - The Association of Junior Accountants (AJA) fosters the growth of the accounting and finance communities in Guam Community College (GCC) and aids organizations associated with these communities. - The Collegiate DECA furthers the understanding and practice of the principles of marketing within the business community and generates revenue for scholarships for marketing students. - The Digital Arts Society (DAS) brings together students interested in the digital arts to assist in their growth and development, building their leadership skills through experiences in social, economic, educational and community activities relative to the field of visual communications. - The EcoWarriors raises awareness and educates the community on sustainability issues including recycling, energy management, and conservation of natural resources. - The Education Student Organization (ESO) serves to support students seeking a degree under the Education Department, including students studying Early Childhood Education, Education and Sign Language Interpreting. - The Hospitality and Tourism Society (HOST) promotes tourism on campus, the community at large and other areas outside of Guam. - The Japan Club promotes the language and culture of Japan through a variety of activities to educate and entertain the campus community. - The Math Club promotes interest, understanding, and knowledge of the mathematical world throughout the college and the local community. - The Medical Assistant Student Organization (MASO) enables medical assisting students to enhance and demonstrate the knowledge, skills, and professionalism required by employers and patients. - The Pacific Islands Students Organization (PISO) provides support for newly enrolled students in their efforts to assimilate into the College and community environments. - The Phi Theta Kappa International Honor Society (Beta Beta Xi Chapter) promotes scholarship, the development of leadership and service, and the cultivation of fellowship.

+- The Practical Nursing Student Association (PNSA) provides support and leadership opportunities to undergraduate nursing students throughout the nursing program. - The Science Club promotes interest, understanding, and knowledge of the scientific world throughout the college and the local community. - The Social Justice Society (SJS) facilitates networking and career building activities in order to create a more cohesive and professional student community. - The Society of Management Industry Leaders for Excellence (SMILE) supports all students seeking a business degree, teaches members how to be socially aware, and provides service to the community. - The Sports and Recreation Club (SPARC) furthers a common interest in physical activities through competition, instruction, participation, or performance. - The Talent Club increases student morale and school pride by showcasing student talent in various performing arts. - The Veterans Club provides a network of support among student veterans and promotes an understanding of student veteran issues.